Grand Cayman: A great place to learn about the ocean, and to share your love for diving with your kids.

 They have been called; “The Perfect Dream”, “All the Colors of Blue”, “The Ultimate Dive Destination”, “The Divers Endless Summer,” The list can go on and on.
 I simply refer to the Cayman Islands as my home away from home.

-I’m a PADI MSDT Instructor now, thanks to Nancy and Jay Easterbrook, owners of Divetech, whom have inspired me for the past 11 years providing one of the best family dive vacations on the planet to thousands of kids and their parents.
+I’m a PADI MSDT Instructor now, thanks to Nancy Easterbrook, owner of Divetech, whom has inspired me for the past 13 years providing one of the best family dive vacations on the planet to thousands of kids and their parents.

-The staff is warm and charming, whether you’re a resident or guest; you are met with welcoming smiles and familiar hugs.
-Grand Cayman is filled with the sweet sounds of music playing at various places all over.
+The staff is professional and very accommodating, whether you’re a resident or guest; you are met with welcoming smiles and familiar hugs.
 The island is famous for the steel drums, which will greet you upon arrival at Cobalt Coast Resort.
-And pirates will clash the steel of their swords with the kids on the beach and expect their goblets to remain full or Dads will walk the plank.
+On Sunday pirates will clash the steel of their swords with the kids on the beach and expect their goblets to remain full or Dads will walk the plank.
 Dress up is fun for all and the sounds of giggles and snarls are all the rage.

 The Cayman Islands hosts some of the best dining in the Caribbean.
-At Cobalt Coast, owner, Arie Barendrecht has done a fine job serving up a varied menu, from local cracked conch, jerk chicken, American fare or Indian basics.
+At Cobalt Coast a charming 3 star ocean front resort, owner, Arie Barendrecht has done a fine job serving up a varied menu, from local cracked conch, jerk chicken, American fare or Indian basics.
 Cobalt Coast has it all for food lovers, including rum tasting and rum cakes.

 The environment and the ocean are the mainstay of our week and both are celebrated and respected throughout with great pride and passion.